sevenbamboos/my-blog-origin/source/_posts/swift-for-java-programmer-4.md

         }
     }

 Basically, these items wrap up the pattern matching topic in Swift.
+And I also want to conclude the series of introduction to Swift.